Electricity and Magnetism II Spring 2019

-This term we will be using Piazza for class discussion.
+This term we will be using Slack for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-Find our class page at: https://piazza.com/msu/spring2018/phy482/home
+Rather than emailing questions, I encourage you to post your questions on there.
+Find our class page at: https://phy482spring2019.slack.com

 Physics 482, Electricity and Magnetism 2, is the second semester of our two-semester sequence of junior-level classical electromagnetism.